 Having an attorney early in the case can help you determine the best course of action.
 We work hard to increase the chances that the State Attorney's Office in the Thirteenth Judicial Circuit will allow the child to enter the best diversion program available, drop the charges completely, or file only reduced charges.

 The consequences of entering a diversion program for juveniles and the conditions required vary widely.
 Those programs in Hillsborough County might include the Juvenile Arbitration Program, Juvenile Diversion Alternative Program (JDAP), the Walker Plan, or drug court diversion programs.
 Entering a diversion program might not be in the child's best interest depending on the facts of the case.

 Hiring a criminal defense attorney might increase the odds that the best disposition of the case can be negotiated.
 An attorney can also make sure the child understands all of the pros and cons of each way of resolving the case.

 Attorney Leslie Sammis has worked in the juvenile courts throughout the State of Florida.
-During part of her tenure as a former assistant public defender in the Sixth Judicial Circuit, Ms. Sammis was assigned to the juvenile court division where she helped hundreds of young people resolve their criminal cases.
+During part of her tenure as a former assistant public defender in the Fourth Judicial Circuit, Ms. Sammis was assigned to the juvenile court division where she helped hundreds of young people resolve their criminal cases.